Toucaan/toucaan.docs/docs/web-design/pagination.md

 }
 ```

-:::tip
+:::tip Tips
-Keep your scroll length in check!
+1. Keep your scroll length in check!
 More than 80% people do not scroll below the fold at all.
+2. Infinite scrolls can also be engineered in multiples of the `--page` utility variable, although technically most of that responsibility is held by JavaScript in multiples of ICB.
 :::